-Again there are different national rules depending on whether you are based in England or Wales.
+Again there are different national rules depending on where in the UK you live.
 If you have any questions about charging you can speak with our Advice Team by calling or emailing our Helpline.

 An assessment can be one of the biggest areas of dispute between you and your local social services department.
 This could be because you are unhappy with how the council has dealt with you, your assessment, the services provided to you or the cost you have been asked to pay.

 You can ask your local authority for help to complain or you can ask for help from a local advice agency or our Legal Rights Service.
 You can contact our Legal Rights Service by calling or emailing our Helpline.

 Instead of social services organising and delivering your care directly, it may offer you the opportunity to organise your own care.
 This is often referred to as "personalisation".